gonuma/solo-api-project/README.md

 I created this (exceedingly) barebones API as a way to test manipulating a Postgres DB with Knex.
 This is a simple data tracker/manipulator for cycling data

-#Getting Started
+# Getting Started
+To get download all dependencies and get started, run `npm i`

+Next, log into psql and run `create database cycling;` create a database named `cycling`

+Next, run the command `npm run migrate` to create the `cycle_data` and migration-related tables in your database

+There is a seed file located in db/seeds, but it isn't currently being detected by the seed script.
+For now you can use the `/addActivity` API query below to seed your database with a couple entities to test with.

 # Current Endpoints
 `/addActivity`
-You can add an activity to the database with the following format:
+You can add a single activity to the database with the following format:
 `{
   "date": "2021-04-01",
    "distance":10,